marbl/MHAP/docs/source/quickstart.rst

 			[int] The size of k-mers used in the ordered second stage filter.
 		--ordered-sketch-size, default = 1536
 			[int] The sketch size for second stage filter.
+		--repeat-idf-scale, default = 3.0
+			[double] The upper range of the idf (from tf-idf) scale.
+The full scale will be [1,X], where X is the parameter.
 		--repeat-weight, default = 0.9
 			[double] Repeat suppression strength for tf-idf weighing. <0.0 do unweighted MinHash (version 1.0), >=1.0 do only the tf weighing.
 To perform no idf weighting, do no supply -f option.
 		--settings, default = 0